Keksuccino/docs_fancymenu/docs/fma.md

 # Animations

-AFMA/FMA files are special animated texture files created for FancyMenu.
+AFMA and FMA files are animated texture formats created for FancyMenu.
-They are pretty much the same as APNGs, but way more optimized for FancyMenu.

 # AFMA Files

-FancyMenu 3.9.0 adds **AFMA** (Advanced FancyMenu Animation), the successor to classic FMA files.
+**AFMA** (Advanced FancyMenu Animation) is the successor to classic FMA files.

-AFMA files are no longer ZIP files.
-They use FancyMenu's newer animation format with better file sizes, lower memory usage and better performance.
+AFMA uses a non-ZIP format with smaller files, lower memory use, and better performance than classic FMA.

-For new large or complex animated textures, use **AFMA** instead of classic FMA.
+For large or complex animated textures, use **AFMA** instead of classic FMA.

-To create an AFMA file, do this:
+Create AFMA files with the built-in creator:

 1. Open FancyMenu's menu bar.
 2. Go to **Tools -> AFMA Creator**.
 3. Import/convert your frames with the creator.

 > [!IMPORTANT]
-> AFMA files can't be packed manually like classic FMA files.
-You need to use the **AFMA Creator** to pack/create them.
+> AFMA files cannot be packed manually.
+Use **Tools -> AFMA Creator**.

-Classic FMA files are still supported and were optimized in FancyMenu 3.9.0, so existing layouts do not need to be converted immediately.
+Classic FMA files remain supported, so existing layouts do not need to be converted immediately.

 # Classic FMA Files

 ## Making an FMA

-Making an FMA file is as easy as creating a ZIP file!
-Well, that's mostly because it _is_ a ZIP file under the hood.
+A classic FMA file is a ZIP archive with a `.fma` extension.

 ### File Extensions

-You need to see file extensions to be able to follow this documentation, so make sure to **ENABLE FILE EXTENSIONS** before you start.

-On Windows, this works by opening a random folder and then clicking on the arrow on the top-right side to extend the menu below.

-Then go to the **View** tab and enable **File Name Extensions**.
+Enable file extensions in your file manager before creating or renaming the files below.

+On Windows, open File Explorer and enable **View -> File name extensions**.

 <br>
 <img width="764" alt="Screenshot_9" src="https://gist.github.com/assets/35544624/1f0a0864-1ad8-4f63-be3a-ab18385539e6">

 ### Preparation

-Lets start with creating a new folder for the content of the FMA file.
+Create a folder named `fancymenu_animation` for the archive contents.
-In this example, lets call the folder `fancymenu_animation`.

-In this folder, create two more folders.
-The first folder **has** to be called `frames` and the second folder **has** to be called `intro_frames`.
+Create a required `frames` directory and an optional `intro_frames` directory inside it.

-Now in the same folder, create a new TXT file and rename it to `metadata.json`.
+In the same folder, create `metadata.json`.
+Make sure its file extension is `.json`, not `.txt`.
-Please make sure the file is not still a TXT file.
-You **have to** change the file extension to `json`.

-Now you should have a folder called `fancymenu_animation` and in this folder are a folder called `frames`, a folder called `intro_frames` and a JSON file called `metadata.json`.
+The folder must now contain `frames/`, `intro_frames/`, and `metadata.json`.

 <br>
 <img width="700" alt="Screenshot_3" src="https://gist.github.com/assets/35544624/e29f6666-ee4a-4d79-b7e2-1b640f40ce78">

 ### The Metadata JSON

-This is the file that tells FancyMenu how it should handle your FMA texture.
-It contains information such as the frame times (how long a frame is visible) and the loop count.

-Please open the `metadata.json` file with a text editor.
+Open `metadata.json` in a text editor and use this template:

-Copy this text to the file:

 ```json
 {